kraken-robotics/The-Kraken-Pathfinding/README.md

 **Kraken isn't usable yet.
 Please come back in Fall 2017 in you are interested.**

-A presentation is available here (in french !) : https://intechsenpai.github.io/moon-rover/.
+A short presentation is available here (in french !) : https://intechsenpai.github.io/moon-rover/.

 Kraken finds a trajectory followable by a car-like vehicle in the form of a list of points.

+### Features

+The trajectory created by Kraken has several geometric properties, making it suitable for robotic vehicles, namely :

+- position continuity (G0 continuity) ;
+- orientation continuity (G1 continuity) ;
+- curvature piecewise continuity (piecewise G2 continuity) ;
+- handles forward and backward movement.

+Currently, Kraken finds a trajectory between from a position and an orientation to a position.
+Which means that, for example, you can't force the orientation at the end point.

+Planned features :

+- allow orientation piecewise continuity to exploit the full potential of vehicle capable of rotating on themselves.
+- allow a constraint on the arrival orientation

 ### Why Java ?